 - You’re ineligible for a mortgage modification, forbearance, reinstatement, short sale or refinance.

-- You’re facing a long-term hardship.
+- You’re facing a long-term financial hardship.

-- You recently filed for bankruptcy.
+- You’ve recently filed for bankruptcy.

 - You either can’t or don’t want to sell your home.

 - Your mortgage payments are no longer affordable and you’re ready to walk away from your home.